 Our 'Nicer to Neuter' campaign

-Neutering might also be helpful in relation to dog training, helping them to be more focused and well behaved, especially when out in public.
-For this reason neutering is also likely to be beneficial for working dogs, limiting distractibility when set to task.
+As well as the associated health and financial benefits, neutering may also influence a dog’s behaviour in a positive way.
+Neutering might also be helpful with training, as neutered dogs are potentially less distracted by other dogs.
+This can be useful for owners when training their dogs, helping them to be more focused and well behaved, especially when out in public.
+For this reason, neutering is also likely to be beneficial for working dogs, limiting distractibility when set to task.

-We would always recommend that you discuss any concerns you have about neutering with your veterinary practitioner.
+We always recommend that you discuss any concerns you have about neutering with your veterinary practitioner.